Battle of Vilnius (January 1919): The second attack of the Red Army on Vilnius

 The Polish self-defence repelling the attack surprised the Bolsheviks.
 To better coordinate actions, the next day the Bolsheviks created a unified command.
 A second attempt was planned to take the city by a strong attack on the centre and then encircling the wing.
 However, the command of the 5th Vilnius Regiment accused the leadership of incompetence in planning and directing the attack and refused to participate in the action.

 On January 5, the Bolshevik group concentrated in Naujoji Vilnia started attacking Vilnius.
-The Poles organized the defence as follows: the 1st, 2nd and 4th Battalions defended the city's southern part, including Užupis, while the 3rd Battalion and the Vilnius Lancers Regiment defended the approaches to Antakalnis.
-The 4th POW battalion focused on defending the Vilnius defence headquarters building in Užupis.
-The fighting began in the suburbs.
-The Bolsheviks occupied the Hill of the Three Crosses, from where they started artillery bombardment of the city, especially Užupis.
-Then the infantry attacked the center of Vilnius.
-After doing this the Soviets attacked the Gate of Dawn (Ostrabrama) capturing it successfully.
+The Poles organized the defence as follows: the 1st, 2nd and 4th Bns. defended the city's southern part, including Užupis, while the 3rd Bn. and the Vilnius Lancers Regiment defended the approaches to Antakalnis.
+The 4th POW Bn. focused on defending the Vilnius defence headquarters building in Užupis.
+Meanwhile, from the southeast, the 17th Rifle Division's 146th Rifle Regiment attacked along the Ashmyany-Vilnius road.
+The fighting began in the suburbs, namely Antakalnis, where the Bolshevik 5th Vilnius Rifle Regiment broke through and occupied the Hill of the Three Crosses.
+From there, they started artillery bombardment of the city, especially Užupis, where the Polish headquarters were.
+Then the Soviet infantry attacked the center of Vilnius.
+Around 1:00 pm, the decisive assault on the city by Bolshevik forces from three sides began.
+After doing this the Soviets attacked the Gate of Dawn, capturing it successfully.

 The Bolshevik advantage in this clash was very large.
-The Vilnius self-defence force received information from Warsaw that it would not be possible to provide it with help from regular units of the Polish Army.
-Therefore, civilian representatives of the City Council suggested to General Wejtka to stop the fighting.
+The Vilnius self-defence force received information from Warsaw that it would be impossible to provide it with help from regular Polish Army units.
+Therefore, City Council's civilian representatives suggested to General Wejtka to stop the fighting.
 They were afraid of reprisals from the Bolsheviks if they were forced to take the city by storm.
-On January 5, at 7 P.M., the chief of staff, Capt.
+On January 5, at 7 pm, the chief of staff, Capt.
 Zygmunt Klinger, decided to stop the fighting and leave Vilnius since there was no chance of staying in the city.